GeoRegionsEcosystem/GeoRegions.jl/docs/src/landsea/smooth.md

 The degree of smoothing is expressed by the arguments `σlon` and `σlat`, which are integer inputs respectively.

+You can get a smoothed land-sea mask via two means:
+1. Calling the smoothing directly when retrieving the Land-Sea Dataset (recommended)
+2. Smoothing a preexisting Land-Sea Dataset that has been loaded (not recommended)

+The API for smoothing is listed below.
+However, it is worth nothing that when implementing the smoothing, you need to first call a larger GeoRegion around the GeoRegion of interest as a buffer.

 ### Setup

 ````@example smooth